 But there are now many popular vegan hair, skin and nail supplements such as “Hair Anew” (You can check it out here) that will help you make up for any deficiencies on the diet.

-When I started a vegan diet, my hair started to look much healthier and thicker than it had ever been.
+When I started a vegan diet, my hair started to look much healthier and thicker (click here to see pictures) than it had ever been.
 My skin also started to look younger, clearer, and I felt great!
 I would often get random compliments about my hair when just out and about doing my own thing.

 However, after many years on the diet, I made some mistakes that lead to deficiencies which caused some hair thinning and a reappearance of acne!
-Now that I’ve corrected these mistakes and my hair grew back super thick again and my skin and complexion cleared up.
+Now that I’ve corrected these mistakes by supplementing zinc, my hair grew back super thick again and my skin cleared up.

 Supplements without gelatin